 Just a 24-line poem in his memoir serves as a clue to the treasure's location.

 In the summer of 2017, a 53-year-old man named Jeff Murphy disappeared shortly after embarking on a hike at Yellowstone National Park in Wyoming.
 While it’s sadly not uncommon for hikers to lose their lives while traversing dangerous terrain, one element of Murphy’s death was unique: he was searching for the mysterious Forrest Fenn treasure.

 The legend of Forrest Fenn’s treasure is nearly a decade old.
-The premise for the hunt is quite simple: a wealthy art dealer decided hid a number of his collectibles in a small chest within the Rocky Mountains with the intention to unbury it when its value has inflated to $10 million.
+The premise for the hunt is quite simple: a wealthy art dealer decided to hide a number of his collectibles in a small chest within the Rocky Mountains with the intention to unbury it when its value has inflated to $10 million.

 Fenn claims that all potential treasure hunters need to find his loot is basic geographical knowledge, a map, and a poem he wrote comprised of nine clues within his self-published memoir, The Thrill of the Chase.

 What makes this hunt so attractive is that Fenn’s treasure is reportedly worth up to $5 million dollars at present and has inspired an influx of adventure seekers to the Rockies in search of it.

 Forrest Fenn’s Background

 Forrest Fenn is a bit of a mysterious figure himself.
 What most do know about Fenn is that he’s something of a real-life Indiana Jones.
 Fenn was a fighter pilot for the U.S. Air Force during Vietnam but in his spare time, he’d accompany archeologists on digs in exotic locations.

 Fenn served in the Air Force for 20 years and is said to have survived 328 combat missions in Vietnam.
 He earned various decorations as a result of his service — including the Silver Star Metal — the third-highest personal decoration for valor in combat the U.S. Armed Forces awards.